edouardproust/tiny-uploader/README.md

 # tiny uploader

-This is the light yet evolutive upload system for Symfony apps.
+The most simple and clean upload system for Symfony apps.

 ## Key files: